-John McGoldrick (Chairman and Non-Executive Director)
+John McGoldrick (Chairman and Non-Executive Director, aged 67)

 John McGoldrick has over forty years of experience in the energy sector including a variety of senior management roles, notably at Enterprise Oil where he was responsible for its US operations up until Shell's takeover in 2002.
 Since then, Mr. McGoldrick has served as executive chairman of Caza Oil & Gas Inc. (formerly Falcon Bay Energy LLC), a US onshore exploration and production company, which went public in Toronto and London in 2007, becoming Non-Executive Chairman in 2010.
 From 2008 to 2013, Mr. McGoldrick was a Non-Executive Director of Vanguard Natural Resources LLC, a NYSE-listed Oil & Gas company focused on the US.
 In January 2012, Mr. McGoldrick joined Dart Energy International as CEO, subsequently becoming CEO of Dart Energy in March 2013.
 He held this post until Dart Energy's takeover by IGas at the end of 2014.
-Mr. McGoldrick is also a Director of Poseidon Plastics Limited.
 Mr. McGoldrick holds a Bachelor of Engineering in Chemical Engineering with Management Economics from University of Bradford.

-Scott Kaintz (Executive Director and Chief Executive Officer)
+Scott Kaintz (Executive Director and Chief Executive Officer, aged 47)

 Scott has extensive experience leading, funding and operating publicly traded natural resource exploration and development businesses on the London markets.
 He started his career as a US Air Force Officer working across Europe, the Middle East and Central Asia.
 He subsequently held managerial and technology roles in the defence sector in Europe, before transitioning to corporate finance and investment positions, focused primarily on capital raising and making debt and equity investments in small-cap listed companies.
-Scott has significant experience in emerging markets, with a particular emphasis on the countries of the former Soviet Union.
 Scott holds a BSLA in Russian language and Russian Area Studies from Georgetown University as well as MBA degrees from Columbia Business School and London Business School.
-He is also a Director of Corcel Plc and Red Rock Resources Plc.